-List of All SGIP Pro jects Utilizing Renewable Fuel
+List of All SGIP Projects Utilizing Renewable Fuel

 All SGIP projects supplied with renewable fuel are listed in Table 15.
 Renewable Fuel Use Requirement (RFUR) projects subject to renewable fuel use requirements and exempt from heat recovery requirements are identified in the column titled "RFUR Project?"
-Only a portion of these projects (37 percent) is also equipped with a non-renewable fuel supply.
+Only a portion of these projects (57 percent) are also equipped with a non-renewable fuel supply.
 These projects are identified in the "Any Non-Renewable Fuel Supply?" column.